4,411% return. Black Swan? White Swan? Long-tail risk and CalPERS

 Where does CalPERS come into this?
 Follow closely:

-So CalPERS, or the California Public Employees’ Retirement System, has $360B assets under management and thus is the largest pension fund in America.
-Unfortunately, it's underfunded,to the tune of $153B with only 68 percent of the assets it should have.
+So CalPERS, or the California Public Employees’ Retirement System, has $360B assets under management and is the largest pension fund in America.
+Unfortunately, it's underfunded.
+How much? $153B, only 68 percent of the assets it should have.
 Yikes.

 Margaret Brown, an all-member representative for CalPERS, posted on her Facebook page on Thursday that the board was never told about the elimination of one of two tail-hedge strategies, which are designed to protect portfolios against market crashes.
 And meeting minutes show that Brown asked CalPERS CIO Ben Meng about the strategy at the pension’s March meeting.